-A liberal arts and sciences education emphasizes a well-rounded course of study in the humanities and natural, mathematical and social sciences that aims to impart a broad general knowledge and develop intellectual capacities adapatable for numerous work and life environments in contrast to a narrowly focused professional, vocational or technical skill.
+A liberal arts and sciences education emphasizes a well-rounded course of study in the humanities and natural, mathematical and social sciences that aims to impart a broad general knowledge and develop intellectual capacities adaptable for numerous work and life environments in contrast to a narrowly focused professional, vocational or technical skill.

 The roots of liberal education in western civilization are often traced to ancient Greece, where political philosophers such as Socrates, Plato and Aristotle spoke of the need for individuals to be broadly educated and to pursue truth.
 As part of this growth, attending colleges and universities to discover knowledge and advance our understanding of the world became a tradition.